-Hello everyone.
-Will here and today in this article, I will be bringing to you benchmarks of the recent budget build PC I did for a friend at work.
-The system is an Intel Core i3-8100, Coffee Lake series processor based system.
-The system was built with the budget of $500.
+In this article, I will discuss benchmarks of the recent budget build PC I did for a friend at work.
+The system is an Intel Core i3-8100, Coffee Lake series processor-based system.
+The system was built with a budget of $500.
 This did turn out to be a decent performing system but for another $100, you could have a system that meets that magical 60 frames per second (fps).

 Now, what this article is all about, which is, “How does this system fare for gaming?”
 Well, let’s find out.
 In these tests, I cranked all of the settings up to the highest levels to attempt to get some benchmarks.
-For testing, I chose 6 total games and tested them at 1080p and settings ranging from medium to very high settings.
-For the most part, all of the games played fairly well with this setup but we unfortunately did not get the requisite 60 fps on any of the games at the highest settings.
-Let’s take a look at the numbers
+For testing, I chose six total games and tested them at 1080p and settings ranging from medium to very high settings.
+For the most part, all of the games played fairly well with this setup but we, unfortunately, did not get the requisite 60 fps on any of the games at the highest settings.
+Let’s take a look at the numbers.

 Grand Theft Auto V